Matthew Boyd (baseball): Chicago Cubs

 On December 7, 2024, Boyd signed a two-year contract with the Chicago Cubs.
-On June 25, 2025 against the St. Louis Cardinals, Boyd pitched six shutout innings, making his overall innings pitched to 1,000 career innings as a pitcher, where he allowed three hits and struck out three batters in an 8-0 Cubs victory.
-Boyd was elected to the National League All-Star team, as a reserve, on July 6.
-On that same day, Boyd struck out 9 batters and only allowed 3 hits in a 11-0 win against the St Louis Cardinals.
-On July 28 against the Milwaukee Brewers, Boyd recorded his 1,000th career strikeout when he struck out Jackson Chourio in the third inning.
+On June 25, 2025, against the St. Louis Cardinals, Boyd pitched six shutout innings, reaching 1,000 career MLB innings pitched.
+He allowed three hits and struck out three batters in an 8–0 Cubs win.
+Boyd was selected to the National League All-Star team, as a reserve on July 6.
+On that same day, he struck out nine batters and only allowed three hits in an 11–0 win against the Cardinals.
+On July 28, against the Milwaukee Brewers, Boyd recorded his 1,000th career strikeout when he struck out Jackson Chourio in the third inning.

-Pitch selection
+Boyd injured his left meniscus on May 6, 2026, while playing with his kids.
+It was subsequently announced that he would miss about six weeks of action after undergoing surgery.

+Pitching style

-Boyd uses four primary pitches.
+Boyd throws four primary pitches.
 He throws a four-seam fastball in the 89–93 MPH range (topping out at 96 MPH), a slider that averages 83 MPH, a curveball at 75 MPH, and a changeup at 80 MPH.
 The slider has been his most effective offspeed pitch, yielding only a .205 batting average against (through 2020).
 In 2016, he threw more sinkers than any other offspeed pitch, but it proved to be the most hittable of all his pitches (.321 batting average against).
 Thus, he threw the pitch less in 2017, and rarely threw it at all in 2018.

 Personal life

-Boyd is married to Ashley Boyd.
-The couple have one daughter and one son and were expecting twins in November 2021.
-Boyd is a Christian.
+Boyd is married.
+The couple has four children.
+He is a Christian.

-Boyd is distantly related to Hall of Fame pitcher Bob Feller, as well as former First Lady of the United States Dolley Madison.
+Boyd is distantly related to Hall of Fame pitcher Bob Feller as well as former First Lady of the United States Dolley Madison.